 Realtors see a lot of growth and decline in their job.
 Throughout the home buying process, your agent should be aware of the growth and decline trends in the area and know the neighborhood you’re interested in.
 Ask your real estate agent about the community, especially if there’s any concern that the area may decrease desirability.

 For example, nobody wants to move into a neighborhood that’s dealing with a lot of foreclosures, especially if you’re planning on selling your home in the future.
 Consistent neighborhood improvement and small business activity can all point to a neighborhood’s potential growth.
 Your agent can give you advice on whether you’re making a substantial investment based on any local housing market trends and economic factors that affect home values.

 Are there any nuisances I should be aware of?Are there any nuisances I should be aware of?

 Even though your neighborhood may be quiet during the day, that might not always be the case in the evening.
 Traffic from nearby restaurants or stores could be an irritant, and adjacent road noise could be a constant cycle of noise.
 Even barking dogs next door can get on a person’s nerves.
 Be sure to ask your realtor and the seller about nuisances they’ve experienced or noticed.

 Have there been any recent renovations to the house?Have there been any recent renovations to the house?

-While renovations can make an old house or apartment look brand new, some renovations are done to cover up underlying problems.
+While renovations can make an old house or apartment look brand new, some renovations cover up underlying problems.
 For example, a newly painted basement could mean that there’s mold or water damage.
 Ask about any upgrades and what the purpose behind the improvement was.
 Sometimes, investors or an investment firm will buy a property, flip it, and then relist the home for profit.
 If this is the case, do your research and ask your real estate agent if that particular investor has a good reputation and track record when it comes to flipping homes.